 If you want to improve your operational effectiveness, reduce costs or improve your customer and staff experience, you may not necessarily need a new ERP Solution.
-It may be more cost-effective and lower risk for you to remain with your incumbent vendor.
+It may be more cost-effective and lower risk for you to remain with your incumbent ERP Vendor.

 Consider the following options:

-- Upgrading the existing solution to the latest version of the software to take advantage of new functional enhancements.
+- Upgrade your existing solution to the latest version of the software to take advantage of new functional enhancements.
 Your current Vendor may have acquired or developed new products in their portfolio that you may not be aware of, so these may extend the life of your enterprise solution.